-Women in politics have to be meticulous with their appearance, lest they look weak, inexperienced, or unprofessional.
-This means that the only acceptable hairstyle a woman politician can have is Power Hair.
+Women in politics and business have to be meticulous with their appearance, lest they look weak, inexperienced, or unprofessional.
+This means that one of the most common and effective hairstyles a woman politician can have is Power Hair.

 It consists of a short cut reaching the jawline, parted in front and coiffed expertly with mousse or hair net and swept towards the edge of the jaw, so you'll never see it cross in front of the face like many a lovestruck Damsel Scrappy